 The paradoxical situation today is that Students for Justice in Palestine (SJP) continues to be attacked as a racist organization by both Jewish Zionist organizations and university administrations, because it bucks the status quo on Israel, while Hillel, an international organization on university campuses that is widely perceived as Jewish but is in fact a racist Zionist organization, gets a pass.

-SJP is a movement that came into prominence, as Ali Abunimah documents in The Battle for Justice in Palestine: The Case for a Single Democratic State in Palestine (2014), after the collapse of the so-called “two-state solution” in response to the escalating problem of the partitioning of Palestine in 1948.
+SJP is a movement that came into prominence, as Ali Abunimah documents in The Battle for Justice in Palestine: The Case for a Single Democratic State in Palestine (2014), after the collapse of the so-called “two-state solution” in response to the escalating problem of the bloody partitioning of Palestine in 1948 and the forcible creation of Israel on Palestinian territory.
 As Columbia University MESAAS professor Joseph Massad wrote about this book:

 “the struggle for justice in Palestine is at a crossroads.
 As Israel and its advocates lurch toward greater extremism, many ask where the struggle is headed.”

 The most popular attack against pro-Palestine activists in academia and elsewhere is the accusation of racism — specifically anti-Semitism.
 (See “the chairperson of Labour Friends of Israel falsely claiming a Palestine Solidarity Campaign supporter had abused her with anti-Semitism.”)